swap-dot-io/swap-io-clmm/README.md

 ```
 anchor build
 ```
-After building, the smart contract files are all located in the target directory.
+After building, the smart contract files are all located in the `target/` directory.

 Deploy
 ```